commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ## Conclusion

-The analysis of the metabolom was difficult a few features were linked to a compound (1666 features in total, more or less 430 identified and named based on GNPS database, and 216 features, after remove duplicates compound name).
+The analysis of the metabolom was difficult because a few features were linked to a compound (1666 features in total, more or less 430 identified and named based on GNPS database, and more or less 215 features depend on the plant, after remove duplicates compound name associated).
 We can see similarities between our work and the study used as comparison but we cannot pointed out specific clusters explaining the phylogeny.

 # References